 Peterson allowed himself a humble smile.
 “It is a small thing.
 I merely coordinate the activities of some very bright people.
 Their success has become my success.
 I stand on the shoulders of giants.”

-“Please call me Jim.”
+“Please call me Jack.”

 “Of course.
 We also have a team of very competent specialists who deal with complex questions and process genuine applications for membership.”

-Cole noticed the qualification.
+He noticed the qualification.
 “Genuine applications?”

-“I’m sorry to hear that.”
 “It is their prerogative.
-And in our line of business it is inevitable.”
+And in our line of business, it is inevitable.”

 Cole’s brow furrowed.
-Peterson’s sentence structure seemed odd, clunky, and Cole repeated it silently to himself, “It is their prerogative.
-And in our line of business it is inevitable,” and suddenly realized that both times Peterson had specifically said “it is” rather than “it’s”.
+Peterson’s sentence structure definitely seemed odd, clunky, and Cole repeated it silently to himself, “It is their prerogative.
+And in our line of business, it is inevitable,” and suddenly realized that both times Peterson had specifically said “it is” rather than “it’s”.
 Peterson was fully enunciating all of his words, without using any contractions.
 It made his speech very unusual, but also very precise.

 Peterson was waiting, and Cole forced his attention back to the conversation.
-“What makes people withdraw their applications?” he asked.

-“Sadly, most of them.
-Joining Proconnesus requires making a substantial commitment, Mr. Cole.
+“Joining Proconnesus requires making a substantial commitment, Mr. Cole.
 A moral commitment.
 A lifestyle commitment.
 A commitment of faith.
-We understand that it is not for everyone.
+We understand it is not for everyone.
 It takes a certain kind of person.”

-He wondered if it would be rude to say for a third time that his name was Jim, and chose to let it go.
-Instead, he said, “Plus the press hasn’t been very sympathetic.”
+He wondered if it would be rude to say for a third time that his name was Jack, and chose to let it go.
+Although Peterson hadn’t asked a question, a clear challenge seemed to hang in the air between them, so instead he just said, “I haven’t joined yet.”

-“Thanks.
+He just said, “Thanks.
 I was curious.”

-"It is my privilege.
+“It is my privilege.
 Now, is there anything about which you are particularly curious?”
-Peterson repeated his word.

 He was not being as articulate as he would have liked, but Peterson just steepled his fingers and replied earnestly, “On the contrary, Mr. Cole.
 We certainly want you going into this with your eyes wide open.
 This is an important decision.
 Truly the most important decision of your life.”